IGVF-DACC/igvfd/src/igvfd/searches/README.md

 **Q: Can I still search for the exact value if it's not included in `exact_searchable_fields`?**

-A: Yes, you can always search for exact values if you know the field that you want to use, even on fields that aren't included in either 'fuzzy_searchable_fields' or 'exact_searchable_fields':
+A: Yes, you can always search for exact values if you know the field that you want to use, even on fields that aren't included in either `fuzzy_searchable_fields` or `exact_searchable_fields`:

 * `?uuid=1e75d989-a438-4d77-a451-8a297fd3636e`
 * `?status=released`